 - (4) Lehman Brothers MLP Opportunity Fund LP ("LB MLP Fund") owns 1,867,990 common units.
 Lehman Brothers MLP Opportunity Associates LP ("LB MLP Assoc LP") is the general partner of LB MLP Fund.
 Lehman Brothers MLP Opportunity Associates LLC ("LB MLP Assoc LLC") is the general partner of LB MLP Assoc LP and is wholly-owned by Lehman Brothers Holdings Inc. ("LBHI"), a public reporting company.
 Accordingly, LBHI, LB MLP Assoc LLC and LB MLP Assoc LP may be deemed to be the beneficial owner of the Common Units owned by LB MLP Fund.
-The address of Lehman Brothers Holdings Inc. is 745 Seventh Avenue, New York, New York 10019.
-LBI has represented to Constellation Energy Partners LLC that it has no plans to participate in the distribution of common units in any capacity other than that of a selling unitholder. - (5) Includes unvested restricted common unit awards issued on September 14, 2007.
+The address of Lehman Brothers Holdings Inc. is 745 Seventh Avenue, New York, New York 10019. - (5) Includes unvested restricted common unit awards issued on September 14, 2007.
 These restricted common units will vest in full on March 1, 2008.
 The grant of restricted common units forfeits on a pro rata basis if service as a manager terminates prior to the vesting date of March 1, 2008.